 - Family lifestyle

 Regardless of the reason, one thing is clear: too much junk food leads to poor nutrition.
-It increases the likelihood of childhood obesity.
+It also greatly increases the likelihood of childhood obesity.

-It then raises the chances of developing heart disease, chronic kidney disease, and diabetes early in life.
-To counter that, start training your kids how to eat veggies.
+Even worse, it can compound the chances of developing heart disease, chronic kidney disease, and diabetes early in life.
+To counter this trend, start training your kids on how to eat veggies.
 Or if they really want chicken nuggets or a cheeseburger, it’s still better to make it at home yourself because you can control the ingredients that go into it AND how it’s cooked.

 8. Fast Food Location Can Influence Your Diet